shirha/checksum/README.md

 # checksum

-`xxHash` is an Extremely fast Hash algorithm by Yann Collet and used by Wabbajack.
+`xxHash` is an Extremely fast, non cryptographic Hash algorithm by Yann Collet and used by Wabbajack.
 https://github.com/Cyan4973/xxHash

-I used pyinstaller to make a Win10 xxhash64.exe inside the xxhash64.zip file.
+I used pyinstaller to make a Windows 10 xxhash64.exe inside the xxhash64.zip file.
 https://pypi.org/project/xxhash/

 You probably need to 'unblock' it after downloading the zip.

+The program options are:
+  -l use append to create a log
+  -s sort the filenames descending by size

 # sample output
 ```